-According to Marx, religion offers false hope to the poor people.
-It tells them they will hardships of the present life.
+According to Marx, religion offers false hope to poor people.
+It tells them they will hardships in the present life.
 Although, this is a critique of religion, nonetheless, Marx appears to grudgingly acknowledge the value of religion in the same way as opium dulls the sensation of pain, religion offers solace to the people in distress.
 The problem however is that religion fails to address underlying causes of human distress and suffering.

 Freud too like Marx considers religion an illusion but his reasons are quite different.
 He examines the idea of overcoming religion but finds the enterprise impossible because religion gains strength from the fact that it is embedded in our instinctual desires.
 He compares religion to childhood desire.

-Freud wrote several books in whch he underscores his ideas on religion.
+Freud wrote several books in which he underscores his ideas on religion.
 Some of these books include Totem and Taboo (1913), The Future of an Illusion (1927), Civilization and its Discontents (1930), and Moses and Monotheism (1938).
 It is not difficult to identify some of the meanings of religion that Freud made an attempt to explore.
 In the Future of Religion (1927), Freud compares religion to a childhood neurosis.
-In Moses and Monotheism Freud holds that religion is an attempt to get control over the sensory world in which we are placed with the help of the wish-world.
-This is actually the world we have developed as a result of our biological nd psychological necessities.
+In Moses and Monotheism Freud holds that religion is an attempt to get control over the sensory world in which we are placed with the help of the wish world.
+This is actually the world we have developed as a result of our biological and psychological necessities.
 Freud is further hopeful that religion would not be a lasting acquisition of mankind in the same way as a civilized man casts off their neurosis while developing from childhood to maturity.
 Like Freud, Marx is also hopeful that religion would be eventually done away with in a classless and stateless society free of human exploitation and oppression.
 It appears both Marx and Freud base their analysis on the presumption of a utopian society.
 This is a classless society of Marxian conception, while it would be a mature society consisting of psychologically evolved human beings in Freudian conception.
 The possibility of such a society is itself debatable.

 © 2011 Ajit Kumar Jha